 Planning for Minor Children.
 If you have young children, you will need to at least have a will that identifies who should raise them if something happens to both parents.
 We can also help with trusts to make sure there is someone named to handle assets for them.

 Protecting Assets from the Cost of Long Term Care.
 If you should need long term care or assisted living, the last thing you want is for your lifetime legacy to be used up paying for it.
 In many situations, you can preserve assets for your heirs with a Medicaid Trust and still receive Medicaid benefits to pay for your care.

 Avoiding Probate.
 Going through probate can eat up money from your estate that could be going to your family.
 It can also mean your loved ones wait as long as a year for assets to be distributed.
 Through a combination of wills and trusts, we can help you either avoid probate altogether or at least ensure that significant assets will be available outside of that process.

 Planning for a Child with Special Needs.
 There are unique legal issues involved in planning for a child with special needs.
 We can help you create a special needs trust that allows you to leave assets to your child without threatening their eligibility for certain government benefit programs.

 Planning for Your Own Disability.
 A health care proxy and power of attorney are essential elements of a good estate plan.
 These documents clearly identify who can make health care, financial and legal decisions for you if you are unable to do so.

 Planning for Other Special Circumstances.
-Circumstances like divorce, families with one or more non U.S. citizens, blended families, and others are all things that can be handled in your estate plan but may require special planning tools.
+Circumstances like divorce, families with one or more non U.S. citizens, blended families, succession planning for your business, and others are all things that can be handled in your estate plan but may require special planning tools.